Cost to Build a Garden Wall

 Otherwise, you can sell them privately through an advert or a site like eBay.
 It can take a while to find a buyer, but there will be one out there.

-Hiring a Garden Brick Wall Builder Checklist
+Checklist: Hiring a Garden Brick Wall Specialist in the UK

 So, when you ask for a quote, make sure it includes all the costs and labour.
-When you are hiring someone to build your garden wall here are a few things to look for
+When you are hiring someone to build your garden wall, here are a few things to look for:

 - Do they have insurance?
 If they are going to be working on your property, you should make sure they have public liability insurance in place.